Supreme Court to tackle immigration, voting rights, unions: A look at major cases on justices' agenda

 Immigration

-The Supreme Court recently heard oral arguments pertaining to the Trump administration’s controversial ban on travel by residents of a handful of Muslim-majority countries.
-The court is set to determine if the ban — which affects people from Iran, Libya, Somalia, Syria and Yemen — discriminates on the basis of nationality and religion in the issuing of immigrant visas.
+In a 5-4 decision, the Supreme Court upheld the Trump administration’s controversial ban on travel by residents of a handful of Muslim-majority countries on June 26.

-A decision in Trump v.
-Hawaii is expected in June and could become a precedent-setting ruling on the limits of executive power, especially in the context of immigration.
+“The Proclamation is squarely within the scope of Presidential authority under” federal law, the Trump v.
+Hawaii ruling said.

+The decision is the first substantive ruling on a Trump administration policy.

 Union dues